nath54/pi_ir_hager_2025/0_Documentation/code_format.md

 - global_counter

 # Classes
-Lower-case with capital letter, with capital letter as separators Examples :
+Names are ower-case with capital letter, with capital letter as separators Examples :
 - ModelBlock
 - Langage1Model

+Documentation with python docstrings, with the following format :
+    """
+    Class's summary.

+    Attributes:
+        attr1 (type1): description
+        attr2 (type2): description
+        ...

+The class's methods have their own documentation

 # Functions and methods
 Lower-case with undescore as separator.
 Arguments: No space except after commas.
 Examples :
 - add_matrixes(matrix_a : Matrix, matrix_b : Matrix)

-# Commentary
-We are using python docstrings, with the following format :
+Documentation with python docstrings, with the following format :
     """
     Function's summary.